sfu-bigdata/bd-glossary/Glossary.md

 Statistics is the discipline concerned with developing and studying methods for collecting, organizing, analyzing, interpreting, and presenting empirical data.
 Common statistical metrics are mean (average), median, mode and percentiles. [#data-analysis](#data-analysis) [#lesson-05](#lesson-05) [#arithmetic-operations](#arithmetic-operations)

+### Statistical methods

+Statistical methods are ways to examine and understand data.
+Examples include regression analysis, hypothesis testing, and correlation analysis. [#EmergeTech](#EmergeTech)

 ### Storytelling

 The ability to tell or write stories and narratives to communicate insights and actions drawn data, optionally aided by effective [visualizations](#visualization). [^59] [#disciplines](#disciplines) [#lesson-13](#lesson-13)

+### Supervised learning

+Supervised learning is a type of machine learning that trains algorithms to classify data or predict outcomes by using labeled datasets. [#EmergeTech](#EmergeTech)

+### Synthetic data

+Synthetic data is artificially generated information used for testing datasets, validating mathematical models, and training machine learning models. [#EmergeTech](#EmergeTech)

 ### String or character operations